-The Duke Center for Autism and Brain Development is dedicated to helping each individual with autism and related developmental disabilities reach his or her full potential, thereby allowing society to benefit from the talents and diversity which persons with autism and other developmental disabilities offer.
-We are a group of dedicated clinicians and scientists who work in partnership with people with autism and related disabilities, families, and the broader community to realize this goal.
+The Duke Center for Autism and Brain Development, an NIH Autism Center of Excellence, is dedicated to ensuring that individuals on the autism spectrum reach their full potential, allowing society to benefit from the talents that neurodiverse individuals offer.
+We are a group of dedicated clinicians and scientists who work in partnership with autistic individuals and their families, as well as the broader community to realize this goal.

 With the support of Duke University, research grants, and philanthropy, we offer state-of-the-art interdisciplinary clinical care, conduct cutting-edge research that improves lives, inspire and train the next generation of scientists and clinicians, and partner with the community to impact policy and services.
 We promote synergies between the clinical and research programs so we can translate scientific discoveries into improved methods for screening, diagnosis, and treatment in the clinic and community.
 The Duke Center for Autism and Brain Development is part of the Duke University School of Medicine and the Duke Institute for Brain Sciences.